African Journal of Emergency Medicine

 Notfall & Rettungsmedizin

-Advancing emergency care through innovative research.Notfall & Rettungsmedizin is a leading journal in the field of Emergency Medicine, published by Springer in Germany.
+Elevating the standards of emergency care research.Notfall & Rettungsmedizin is a leading journal in the field of Emergency Medicine, published by Springer in Germany.
 With a focus on advancing the science and practice of emergency care, this journal offers a platform for original research, critical reviews, and case studies that address the latest challenges and innovations in the field.
 The journal ranks in the Q2 category of Emergency Medicine for 2023, reflecting its commitment to high-quality scholarship and impactful research, evidenced by its Scopus ranking of #51 out of 109, placing it within the 53rd percentile.
 Although it does not provide open access, the content is invaluable for researchers, healthcare professionals, and students engaged in emergency medicine.
 From its inception in 1999 to its continuous publication through 2024, Notfall & Rettungsmedizin remains a vital resource for disseminating knowledge and fostering professional development in emergency care worldwide.

 EMERGENCY MEDICINE JOURNAL